Queensland, Calgary

 Queensland is a residential neighbourhood in the southeast quadrant of Calgary, Alberta.
 It is bounded to the north by the community of Diamond Cove, to the east by the Bow River and Fish Creek Provincial Park, to the south by Canyon Meadows Drive, and to the west by Bow Bottom Trail.

-The land was annexed to the City of Calgary in 1961 and Queensland was established in 1973.
 It is represented in the Calgary City Council by the Ward 14 councillor.

+History

+The land that Queensland would be later developed on was annexed by the city of Calgary in 1961, in which it initially developed in 1973.
+Most of the neighborhood was developed throughout 1973-1975, however a small section of land in the southeast corner of Queensland was not developed until the early 1980s.

+Queensland was originally named Queensland Downs, but was renamed at an unknown date to just Queensland.